Yield to Maturity Calculator

 As bonds are a particular type of investment, their precise evaluation is crucial in the eyes of investors.
-The most important aspect of the assessment is whether money is made or lost on the investment, that is, what is the return on the financial transaction?
-And this is what YTM represents and what can be found with this yield to maturity calculator.
+The most important aspect of the assessment is whether money is made or lost on the investment.
+That is, what is the return on the financial transaction?
+And this is what YTM represents and what can be found with this yield-to-maturity calculator.

-Now that we know the YTM definition, let's take a look at some examples to understand the YTM equation and its calculation.
+Now that we know the YTM definition let's take a look at some examples to understand the YTM equation and its calculation.

 Yield to maturity calculator: how to find YTM and the YTM formula

-The YTM formula needs 5 inputs:
+The YTM formula needs five inputs:

 bond price- Price of the bond;

 frequency- Number of times the coupon is distributed in a year; and

 Let's take Bond A issued by Company Alpha, which has the following data, as an example of how to find YTM:

 - Years to maturity: 10 years